aptech/docs/docs/CR-open.rst

     The index variables are useful for creating submatrices of specific variables without requiring that the positions of the variables be known.
-For instance, if there are two variables, xvar and yvar in the data set, the index variables will have the names *ixvar*, *iyvar*.
+For instance, if there are two variables, xvar and yvar in the dataset, the index variables will have the names *ixvar*, *iyvar*.
 If *xvar* is the first column in the data file, and *yvar* is the second, and if no offset, *offs*, has been specified, then *ixvar* and *iyvar* will equal 1 and 2 respectively.
 If an offset of